-Join Tim Grey for an in-depth discussion in this video Backing up your files, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Backing up your files, part of Learning Windows 8.

 Windows 8 doesn't include a backup feature that actually backs up your …entire computer.
 But in most cases, a full system backup …isn't terribly critical in any event.
 For example, many of the files stored on …your hard drive relate to the operating system, and that can very easily be …re-installed without too much trouble.
 So, what you're generally interested in …is making sure that you're creating copies of your data files. …Your music files, videos, documents, photos etcetera. …Those files would be generally stored in, what's referred to as, the Library.…